 Dr. Greene’s Answer:

 It’s clear that you are pleased with your son.
 My guess is, your father was pleased with you, too.
-Perhaps he just didn’t know how to express it in a way that “got through.”
+Perhaps he just didn’t know how to express his pride in a way that “got through.”
 Knowing when and how to express your pleasure with your child can help him to become a mature, healthy, independent, successful adult.

 Taking pride in our own accomplishments or those of our children is a healthy thing.
 Requiring ourselves or our children to continually accomplish things is not healthy.
 You need to express your pleasure with your son on an ongoing basis and to tell him you are proud of him at specific times.